looker-open-source/extension-gen-ai/README.md

    Typically, the model is named the same as the extension project.
 The model is used to control access to the extension.

    - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection (any connection).

+  Make sure sure the connection have access to query the BigQuery Dataset and Model Deployed.
+Go to the project dataset and give the connection service account or user the permission to query.

 7. Connect the new project to Git.